Spectroscopy at Scale: Finding Interpretable Structure in Pythia-1.4B

 The Cluster Map

-To see how these clusters are organized we take the centroid of each cluster in and apply a non-linear dimensionality reduction technique (UMAP) to reduce this to two dimensions.
-The resulting figure is what we call the cluster map (see below).
-Each point in this map represents a cluster, that is, a set of tokens eliciting similar responses from the model as measured by the susceptibility vectors.
-The way that points are arranged in the map is a (lossy) representation of the organization of the clusters in -dimensional space.
+To see how these clusters are organized we take the centroid of each cluster in R410\mathbb{R}^{410} and apply a non-linear dimensionality reduction technique (UMAP) to reduce this to two dimensions.
+The resulting figure is what we call the cluster map which can be explored interactively online:

 This interpretable large-scale organization of the cluster centroids is reminiscent of the global organization of SAE feature neighborhoods for Claude 3 Sonnet in Templeton et al. (2024).